nathan-nunez-5/livecodingfrontend/README.md

 - [x] add a link to the bottom of problems to close window
 - [x] add button to approach did you find a solution

 TODOS:
 - [ ] fix that when you have an undefined example it takes two loads for it to get back into being live
 - [ ] seperate interface helpers code out of app.js
 - [ ] sort TODOS
 - [ ] look into lines change in example window
 - [ ] synthesis fires every time its well formatted
-- [ ] something to think about - get function to be made from just up_examples
 - [ ] get some message when synthesis engine couldn't do it
 - [ ] record js evaluations
 - [ ] easy pbe
-- [ ] clean up code
-- [ ] clean up how code is saved onto tmp folder

 Pilot TODOS:

-user didn't know how to start using the pbe window, didn't know where to start make it clear how to start describe in the description that the pbe window can't solve everything when function reeeval doesn't work don't send an alert

-figure out if problem 2 actually works

-add some flavor text into response after problem tell them to describe what techinques thye used. what Windows did they use? last problem chose to do it in code

-build into tutorial pbe cant do things let them see it once

-change examples
+- [ ] give alerts only when can't run and when pbe window is in focus (when function reeeval doesn't work don't send an alert)
+- [ ] make language for alert more clear
+- [ ] make limitations for PBE clear
+- [ ] make tutorial extra clear